TLouvet/AnotherLoggerLib/Readme.md

 This lightweight, easy-to-use logger will change your life (or at least your logging experience).
 Add **colors**, **log levels**, and a touch of **style** to your console outputs!
 Works like magic in both **Node.js** and the **browser**. ✨

+P.S: Does not replace a debugging session with the debugger.

 ---

 ## Why ColorLogger?